Diagnostic yield and test sensitivity

-***Rapid Exome Sequencing Service for acutely unwell children with a likely monogenic disorder (R14) is available from the 1st October 2019***
+***Rapid Genome Sequencing Service for acutely unwell children with a likely monogenic disorder (R14) is available from the 3rd October 2022 – details coming soon***

 Rare monogenic paediatric onset disorders are frequently both phenotypically and genetically heterogeneous, making these disorders very difficult to diagnose.